hitchdev/hitchstory/examples/website/README.md

 * Can rewrite themselves based upon program output.
 * Autogenerate markdown documentation with video and screenshots.

-Additional features on this repo:

-* The entire environment can be set up with one script and runs rootless inside one podman container and volume.
-* The browser tests can run in headless mode or with VNC.
-* The database fixtures can be written in-story.
-* Everything runs rootless using podman-in-podman.

-The app under test is built in Django, but it can in theory test any combination of services that can be run with a docker-compose.yaml file.

 ## 3 step set up

 **Podman must be installed on your system first.**